sylvainsf/rafter/README.md

 # Retrieval Augmented Fine-Tuning (RAFT) for Radius: An Agentic, Azure-Powered Implementation

-This document details an implementation of the Retrieval Augmented Fine-Tuning (RAFT) framework, inspired by Cedric Vidal's blog post, "RAFT: A new way to teach LLMs to be better at RAG."
-We aim to build a highly accurate, reliable, and configurable LLM specifically for the open-source Radius project (github.com/radius-project/radius).
+This project is an implementation of the Retrieval Augmented Fine-Tuning (RAFT) framework, inspired by Cedric Vidal's blog post, ["RAFT: A new way to teach LLMs to be better at RAG."](https://techcommunity.microsoft.com/blog/aiplatformblog/raft-a-new-way-to-teach-llms-to-be-better-at-rag/4084674) We aim to build a highly accurate, reliable, and configurable LLM specifically for the open-source Radius project (github.com/radius-project/radius).
 Our approach is agentic, leveraging Azure AI services.
-It handles both the Radius OpenAPI specification and Golang tests, with a strong emphasis on safety through a system for handling potentially destructive actions.
+It currently handles both the Radius OpenAPI specification and Golang tests, with a strong emphasis on safety through a system for handling potentially destructive actions.
 The primary workflow is implemented in Python, with a supporting (simplified) data ingestion agent in Go.
 Configuration parameters (max tokens, batch sizes, epochs, checkpoints) are included to handle complex APIs.

+Once the concept is proven out the goal is to modularize the ingesters and validators for various types of sources, even beyond languages and APIs to include things like textbooks with test/answer keys or any other form of structured assertions on a domain that could be used in this workflow.

-## The Problem: LLMs, Hallucinations, and Destructive Actions with Radius
+## The Problem: LLMs, Hallucinations, and Destructive Actions

 Large Language Models (LLMs), while powerful, are prone to hallucination – generating plausible but incorrect information.
 In the context of Radius, which manages infrastructure and application deployments, a hallucinated response suggesting a *destructive* action (like deleting a resource group or misconfiguring a deployment) is a serious and unacceptable risk.
 This implementation directly addresses both the accuracy of the LLM and the safety of its generated responses.

-## Our Goal: A Safe and Accurate Radius Expert LLM, Inspired by RAFT
+## Our Goal: A Safe and Accurate Expert LLM, Inspired by RAFT

 Our goal is to build an LLM that acts as an expert on the Radius API.
 Its knowledge is firmly grounded in two authoritative sources: the project's OpenAPI specification and its Golang tests.
 We aim to achieve the accuracy benefits outlined in the RAFT approach while also incorporating a robust safety mechanism to prevent destructive actions.

+Eventually the Expert LLM of the API could be part of a higher abstraction workflow as a validator for RAFT on Radius Bicep.

 ## Introducing Our Agentic RAFT Implementation